zippiehq/cartesi-lambada-coprocessor/README.md

+[ARCHIVED, see /cartesi-coprocessor , /cartesi-coprocessor-solver and /cartesi-coprocessor-operator instead

 # Cartesi Lambada Coprocessor

 This is proof of concept of verifiable computing system using  [Cartesi virtual machine](https://github.com/zippiehq/cartesi-lambada) and [EigenLayer restaking platform](https://github.com/Layr-Labs/eigenlayer-contracts).